SG Builders

 Get a local bank account

-Singapore's banks are some of the safest in the world (including DBS, the literal safest bank in the world).
+Singapore's banks are (including DBS, the literal safest bank in the world).
 And as an added bonus of being here, it's easy to get white-glove service in person as a business bank account owner.

 Get a business bank account